-Grades for tests will be posted on the course website about 7-10 days after they are written and I will send you an email notification as soon as they are posted.
+Grades for tests will be posted on the course website about 2 weeks after they are written and I will send you an email notification as soon as they are posted.
 Grades will be posted using the last 5 digits of your York student ID#, and they will be ordered so as to facilitate finding your own grade.
 If for any reason your grade is not posted, please contact your assigned TA directly.
-Tests/Assignments are not returned to students, however, should you wish to view them, you can make arrangements for doing so directly with your TA.
+Tests/Assignments are not returned to students, however, should you wish to view them you can make arrangements directly with your TA.
 The most convenient time to view your test might be when you come on campus to write a test.